DigitalPublishingToolkit/TOD18-Geoblocking/md/06AshrafandAlvarezLeonLogicsandterritorialities.md

 release campaigns across platforms, and simultaneous global releases.

-Much like the controls of information enforced by states, the “geographic rights management” approach behind geoblocking has been successful in producing territorialized spaces of information through exclusion.
+Much like the controls of information enforced by states, the 'geographic rights management' approach behind geoblocking has been successful in producing territorialized spaces of information through exclusion.
 This process can be self-reinforcing because its deployment in a digital network environment expands the scope of its control with